-The course concentrates heavily but not exclusively upon religious art.
-The first of six units covers ancient art from cave art up through Roman art, so the art studied through these periods predates Christianity.
-The remaining five chapters reflect the largely religious nature of art up through the Renaissance, although other art is included such as Celtic, Viking, and Anglo Saxon art (from the 3rd through the 10th centuries A.D.) as well as a study of the Bayeux Tapestry (c.
-1080 A.D. from England).
+Courses concentrate heavily, but not exclusively, upon religious art.
+In Level 1, the first of six units covers ancient art from cave art up through Roman art, so the art studied through these periods predates Christianity.
+The remaining five units reflect the largely religious nature of art up through the Renaissance, although other art is included such as Celtic, Viking, and Anglo Saxon art from the 3rd through the 11th centuries A.D.
+While paintings are the most prevalent art form studied, sculpture and architecture are included as well.

-Each of the 35 chapters in the book includes four sections titled: Art History, Picture Study, Art Theory, and Let’s Do Art!
-The four sections always “interact” with one another.
+The gorgeous, full-color textbooks run 364 and 422 pages (Levels 1 and 2 respectively).
+In both books, each unit is divided into a number of chapters.
+Each chapter includes four sections titled: Art History, Picture Study, Art Theory, and Let’s Do Art!
+The four sections always interact with one another.

-Art History sections cover the broad scope of art history, including historical events and their influence, representative media and styles for each period, major art works, and artists.
-The scope isn’t as broad as higher level art history texts.
-Instead, topics are selectively chosen to represent key developments and works in a chronological fashion, looking only at western civilization.
+Art History instruction covers the broad scope of art history, including major historical events and their influence, representative media and styles for each period, major artworks, and artists.
+Topics are selectively chosen to represent key developments and artworks in a chronological fashion, looking only at western civilization.

-There might be more than one segment for each of the four areas within one chapter.
-For example, in Chapter 8 on “The Art of Mosaics,” Art History refers back to the mosaics of the Greeks and Romans then shifts up to the mosaics of early Christians as exemplified in the Mausoleum of Galla Placidia (c.
-430 A.D.).
-Two Picture Studies focus on two interior mosaics within that mausoleum.
-Art Theory addresses the color wheel and complementary and contrasting colors.
-Let’s Do Art! has students create an “Ice Cream Cone Color Wheel” as they learn to mix various colors to create additional colors.
-Chapter 19, a lengthier chapter on Romanesque Architecture, begins with a section on art history, “The Age of Cathedrals.”
+There might be more than one section for one of the four areas within one chapter, and in rare instances, one section is omitted.
+For example, in Chapter 8 of Level 1 on “The Art of Mosaics,” Art History refers back to the mosaics of the Greeks and Romans then shifts up to the mosaics of early Christians.
+Two Picture Studies focus on two mosaics to illustrate the different eras.
+Art History sections might be added or omitted.
+For example, Level 2 skips the art history section in Chapter 26 since that chapter is a continuation with additional examples of realism, the topic introduced in Chapter 25.
+On the other hand, Chapter 19 has more Art History sections than do other chapters.
+This lengthy chapter on Romanesque Architecture begins with a section on art history, “The Age of Cathedrals.”
 Next is an Architecture Study (rather than a Picture Study) of the Cathedral of Santiago de Compostela.
-Another Art History section on Medieval Portals follows next, focusing on the portals of this same cathedral.
+Another Art History section on Medieval Portals follows the Architecture Study, focusing on the portals of this same cathedral.
 Yet another Art History section teaches about Romanesque Sculpture, featuring examples from Santiago Cathedral as well as one from The Abbey of Santo Domingo in Spain from the same era.
-There are certainly more Art History sections in this chapter than most with still another on Cathedral Floor Plans, again using Santiago Cathedral as the example.
-Art Theory then addresses the topic of symmetry using cathedral floor plans as the prime example while also identifying symmetry to varying extents in butterflies, faces, frogs, and other objects in the natural world.
-Let’s Do Art! presents a project that incorporates bilateral symmetry, positive and negative space, and color contrasts.

-The course is written for a Catholic audience, but it might be equally appealing to Orthodox Christians, especially because of its extensive study of Byzantine art and icons.
-While there is much here that would appeal to all Christians, occasional references bring up points of division within Christianity such as on page 118 in the Picture Study of The Book of Kells where it describes the imagery: “The hosts and grape vines represent the Eucharist, the Body and Blood of Christ.
+The courses are written for a Catholic audience, but Level 1, in particular, might be equally appealing to Orthodox Christians, especially because of its extensive study of Byzantine art and icons.
+While there is much here that would appeal to all Christians, occasional references bring up points of division within Christianity such as on page 118 in Level 1 in the Picture Study of The Book of Kells where it describes the imagery: “The hosts and grape vines represent the Eucharist, the Body and Blood of Christ.
 By connecting the symbol of the peacock with the Eucharist, the artist shows us that when Christ gives to us His Body and Blood in the Eucharist, He gives us a share in His eternal life.”

-The book has a brief Art History Timeline plus a Glossary of Terms for reference, but it is missing an index.
+The textbooks each feature brief Art History Timelines and a Glossary of Terms for reference, but they do not have indexes.

-While there are no formal tests for this book, there is a four-page pictorial quiz at the back of the book.
-Answers are provided two pages later.
-The author suggests that those who want to quiz students consider using terms from the glossary which are in a bold face when first used in the text.
-An oral or written quiz on those terms every few weeks might be appropriate in some situations.
+While there are no formal tests, each book has a four-page quiz at the back, and answers are provided a few pages later.
+The author suggests that those who want to quiz students consider using terms from the glossary.
+An oral or written quiz on those terms every few weeks might be appropriate.